Have questions about what we do and how to be involved? Here’s all you need to know:

 • Moreover, District law says that agencies cannot take any action that will significantly affect a neighborhood unless they give the affected ANCs 30 days’ advance notice.
 This includes issues related to zoning, streets, recreation, education, social services, sanitation, planning, safety, budget, and health services.

-• The ANCs also initiate recommendations for improving city services, conduct neighborhood improvement programs, and monitor resident complaints.
+• ANCs also initiate recommendations for improving city services, conduct neighborhood improvement programs, and monitor resident complaints.

 How many ANCs are there in the District?